Dirty Pretty Things (film)

 Dirty Pretty Things is a 2002 British social thriller film directed by Stephen Frears and written by Steven Knight.
-Following the lives of two immigrants in London, it was filmed in a documentary style and was produced by BBC Films and Celador Films, and distributed by Buena Vista International through Miramax Films.
+Following the lives of two immigrants in London, it was produced by BBC Films and Celador Films, and distributed by Buena Vista International through Miramax Films.

 Plot

 Okwe, a doctor in his home country (not initially named) who was forced to flee after being falsely accused of murdering his wife, lives in the United Kingdom as an undocumented immigrant.
 He drives a cab in London during the day and works at the front desk of a hotel at night, which is staffed by other immigrants, both documented and undocumented.
 He is pressed to treat other poor immigrants, including fellow cab drivers with venereal diseases, with scarce supplies provided by his friend Guo Yi, an employee at a hospital mortuary.

 Juliette, a sex worker who regularly conducts her business at the hotel, informs Okwe about a blocked toilet in one of the rooms, and he fishes out a human heart.
 The manager of the hotel, Juan, runs an illegal operation at the hotel wherein immigrants swap kidneys for forged passports.
 After learning of Okwe's past as a doctor, Juan pressures him to join his operation as a surgeon, but Okwe refuses.

 Senay is a Turkish Muslim seeking asylum who also works at the hotel as a cleaner.
 Her immigration status allows her to stay in the UK, provided she does not work; the hotel is a perfect cover because she is not named on its books.
 She allows Okwe to sleep on her sofa when she is not home, as she is from a conservative culture where men and women who are not married do not spend the night together under the same roof.
 After Senay is visited by Immigration Services, who inspect the hotel after finding a book of matches in her flat, Okwe prevents the officials from intercepting her.